sysdream/PassTek/README.md

   -l string
         Output language (en,fr) (default "fr")
   -min int
-        Minimum number of characters to be considered as an occurrence (default: 5) (default 5) -o string
+        Minimum number of characters to be considered as an occurrence (default 5) -o string
         Output directory (default "output")
   -p string
         Password file (one per line)
   -top int
-        Top N entries to display in charts and tables (default: 5) (default 5)
+        Top N entries to display in charts and tables (default 5)
 ```

 ## TODO

 * Refactor the codebase for better structure and maintainability
 * Embed all static and template files for better portability
+* Add visual examples for output formats

 ## License